 - a.
 OA/CTS contractors and centers will, as applicable: - 1.
-Work cooperatively with schools, social service agencies including those that serve foster care and homeless youth, centers, youth councils, youth programs, other employment and training programs, state vocational rehabilitation agencies, associations, and other appropriate organizations, including organizations and other entities that serve the targeted populations referred to in Section 1.1, R1.c.4, to promote referral of applicants who are eligible to participate in the Job Corps program.
-In this regard, close cooperation between the National Training Contractors (NTC) and OA/CTS contractors is essential in assisting potential enrollees who have been referred to Job Corps by unions/employers that work with the NTCs. - 2.
-Establish working relationships and partnerships, including membership where appropriate, with One-Stop Centers, state and local workforce investment boards, youth councils that operate as part of local boards, and other local employment and training programs for youth. - 3.
-Ensure that Job Corps services are included on the menu of services found on the Internet that are available through the b centers.

-4. Develop linkages and relationships that enhance the quality of services to students and the community, such as work-based learning; leisure-time employment; high school, college, and other career technical training programs; on-the-job training; One-Stop Centers; career services; and job placement.
+Work cooperatively with schools, social service agencies including those that serve foster care and homeless youth, community centers, youth standing committees, if established, youth programs, other employment and training programs, state vocational rehabilitation agencies, associations, and other appropriate organizations, including organizations and other entities that serve the targeted populations referred to in Section 1.1, R1.c.4, to promote referral of applicants who are eligible to participate in the Job Corps program.
+In this regard, close cooperation between the National Training Contractors (NTC) and OA/CTS contractors is essential in assisting potential students who have been referred to Job Corps by unions/employers that work with the NTCs. - 2.
+Establish working relationships and partnerships, including membership where appropriate, with one-stop centers, state and local workforce investment boards, youth standing committees that are appointed by local boards, and other local employment and training programs for youth. - 3.
+Ensure that Job Corps services are included on the menu of services found on the Internet that are available through the one-stop centers. - 4.
+Develop linkages and relationships that enhance the quality of services to students and the community, such as work-based learning; leisure-time employment; high school, college, and other career technical training programs; on-the-job training; one-stop centers; career services; and job placement.

 R7.
-Business and Community Liaison Staff
+Business and Community Participation